ivadomed/model-spinal-rootlets/packaging/README_ventral_rootlets.md

 > Please note that this model is still under development and is not yet available in the Spinal Cord Toolbox (SCT).

 > [!NOTE]
-> For the stable model for dorsal rootlets only, use SCT v6.2 or higher (please refer to this [README](..%2FREADME.md)).
+> For the stable model for dorsal cervical rootlets only, use SCT v6.2 or higher (please refer to this [README](..%2FREADME.md)).

 ### Dependencies